-SOS Yavatmal is associated with British Council for the last five years through Global School Partnership Program.
+From last five years, SOS Yavatmal, is associated with British Council through Global School Partnership Program.
 It is a powerful, enjoyable & exciting way of bringing global issues into the lives of young people, teachers, families and local communities.
 The programme motivates young people to become more informed & active global citizens.
 It also provides stimulating resources for teachers to enhance the school curricula.
-SOS Yavatmal is the only educational group in the region to receive a Cluster programme with British Council in UK.
+SOS Yavatmal, is the only educational group in the region to receive a Cluster programme with British Council in UK.

 In addition to the academic activities, the students of MGS also participate in the Sports & cultural activities held internationally.
 Students have visited Nepal, Poland and Sweden to represent in sports like Tennis ball, Cricket, Fencing and Football.
 Students visited Japan for presenting a performance on Indian Classical Dance.
 They also participated in various International Festivals conducted in India to promote awareness about the Indian culture.

-SOS Yavatmal of Schools had organized an Educational tour to ‘Students Educational and Cultural Movement of Ladakh’ (SECMOL).
-The 5 day tour brought a ton load of experience for the students of School Of Scholars.
+SOS, Yavatmal had organized an Educational tour to ‘Students Educational and Cultural Movement of Ladakh’ (SECMOL).
+The 5 day tour brought a ton load of experiences for the students of School Of Scholars.
 Students of SOS got a chance to interact with Mr. Sonam Wangchuk, the founder of SECMOL.
-Such experience result in holistic development of the child.
-The parents appreciated the initiative.
+Such experiences result in holistic development of the child.
+The parents appreciated the initiative as well.